Juiced Scorpion Review: Stylish Moped E-Bike for City Cruising

 While motorcycles might be a hassle to get depending on your state—with the paperwork and legalities—most e-bikes pass through the paperwork without a problem.

-The Scorpion is a class 3 electric moped bike that was recently released in mid-2020.
+The Scorpion is a class 3 electric moped bike that was recently released.
 With new generation e-bikes coming out with hefty price tags, the lower cost of Juiced’s Scorpion was greeted with a warm welcome by early enthusiasts.
 The hype is very understandable, because of the bike’s sleek design and impressive specs.
-As of February 2021, lo and behold, the e-bike has lived up to the hype.

 - MSRP: $1,699